CloudBusinessAnalytics/Python-Project-for-Data-Science/README.md

-# Python-Project-for-Data-Science
+# Python-Project-for-Business-Intelligence
-Building a dashboard using Python, utilizing Python fundamentals, Data Structures and Python Libraries
+Building a dashboard using Python, utilizing Python fundamentals, Data Structures and Python Libraries to compare stock prices with revenue of TSLA and GME